fleetdm/fleet/handbook/security.md

 #### Account recovery
-Self-service account recovery is a feature we do not need, as we have the capability and capacity of supporting Fleet employees.
-As we secure accounts beyond the security level of most personal email accounts, it would not be logical to trust them for recovery.
+Self-service account recovery is a feature we do not need, as we have enough Google administrators to support Fleet employees.
+As we secure accounts beyond the security level of most personal email accounts, it would not be logical to trust those personal accounts for recovery.

 We apply the following settings to *Security/Account Recovery* to all users as the minimum baseline.